-LPDL's average number of times that power to a customer is interrupted (i.e., frequency) of 0.83 in 2017 is an increase from 2016's average of 0.73.
-This decline can be attributed to a few damaging windstorms that occurred in the summer/fall of 2017.
+LPDL's average number of times that power to a customer is interrupted (i.e., frequency) of 1.50 in 2018 is an increase from 2017's average of 0.83.
+2018 saw higher than normal outages caused by defective equipment (switches/pole fire), human element (switching drop) and foreign interference (car accidents due to poor weather driving conditions).
+LPDL now has a program in place to replace all porcelain switches to polymer switches as it has been recently discovered that they are failing early thus causing switch failures/pole fires.
+The replacement program is prioritizing large service areas to mitigate outages to areas that service the most customers or during routine inspections/service calls.
 LPDL will continue investments into new technologies such as SCADA, truck tracking, and mobile devices that will aid in decreasing our interruption times and improving our reporting accuracy within the set guidelines.
-LPDL tree trimming cycle has been enhanced to a 6 year cycle thus maintaining or lowering outages caused by tree contact in our heavily forested service territory.
+LPDL tree trimming cycle has been enhanced to a 6-year cycle thus maintaining or lowering outages caused by tree contact in our heavily forested service territory.
 LPDL continues to base its capital projects on customer needs, end of life assets as well as maintaining a safe and reliable delivery of electricity.